ibm-cloud-docs/dl/pricing.md

 ### Global routing charges
 {: #pricing-global-routing-charges}

 Global routing expands access to include all {{site.data.keyword.cloud_notm}} data centers globally.
-There's no charge for Global routing.
+There's no charge for Global routing on Direct Link 2.0.

+Direct Link Classic will still carry the Global Routing charge.

 Details on the markets and other considerations can be found in our [FAQs](/docs/dl?topic=dl-faqs).